jackwellerreal/Konnect/README.md

 <h2>Real-time 📡</h2>
 We have real-time updates, so you can see your friends' posts and messages as soon as they are posted.

-<h2>Customizable theme 🎨</h2>
+<h2>Customizable themes 🎨</h2>
-We have a customizable theme page, so you can change the colors of the app to your liking.
+We have a custom theme page, so you can change the colors of the app to your liking.

 <h2>And more! 🎉</h2>
 We have many more features which would take to long to list here.
 Check out the app to see them all!